-Stéphanie C. Jeanjean is an art historian and curator who received her M. A. from Bourgogne University, in France, and her Ph.
-D. from the Graduate Center of CUNY, The City University of New York.
+Stéphanie C. Jeanjean is an art historian and curator who received her MA from Bourgogne University, in France, and her PhD from the Graduate Center of CUNY, The City University of New York.
+In France, she co-founded Hors d’œuvre: le journal de l’art contemporain and worked at the contemporary art center Le Consortium and for the publisher Les presses du réel, in Dijon.

 Her recent research contributes to the history and the institutionalization of video art and the projected image, informing about feminist militant video and sociological art, and more recent relational and new media contemporary art.
 She has spoken on these topics in various conferences in France, USA (CAA), UK (Tate Britain), and South Korea (KAIST).